Etale Steenrod operations and the Artin-Tate pairing: Introduction

 \subsubsection{Step 4: Calculation of characteristic classes}

 The upshot of the preceding steps is that we can express the obstruction for $\langle \cdot, \cdot \rangle_{\mrm{AT}} $ to be alternating explicitly in terms of our ``\'{e}tale Stiefel-Whitney classes''.
 We then need to show that this obstruction actually vanishes.
 After some elementary manipulations, it becomes clear that the key issue is whether or not a certain explicit polynomial in Stiefel-Whitney classes, which is a cohomology class with coefficients mod $2$, lifts to an integral class.
-Motivated by an analogous fact for complex manifolds, we prove a formula expressing our Stiefel-Whitney classes in terms of Chern classes, and conclude that they lift because Chern classes do.
 This calculation is carried out in \S \ref{sec: alternating}.
+Motivated by an analogous fact for complex manifolds, we prove a formula expressing our Stiefel-Whitney classes in terms of Chern classes, and conclude that they lift because Chern classes do, which establishes Theorem \ref{thm: main}.